marcoGarranzo206/pyBRIM/README.md

 Finding communities is a very common and important step in most network analysis.
 Many community finding algorithms are based on Newmans modularity optimization, initially design for "normal" networks (unweighted, unsigned).
 Here I implement algorithms for community finding in python for specifically bipartite networks, signed or unsigned, based on the BRIM algorithm.
 There is additionally a meta clustering module for combining results from different algorithm runs.

+# Dependencies

+numpy for array operations<br>
+scipy for hierarchical clustering<br>
+networkx for several graph methods. graphs have to be networkx graphs.<br>
+tdqm for progress bar in meta module

 # Usages and examples:

 There are two modules, BRIM and meta.